zachmichael14/stim_train_generator/README.md

 The steps below outline installation using a Conda virtual environment, which requires Anaconda or Miniconda as a prerequisite.
 If you don't have Anaconda or Miniconda installed, Miniconda is recommended.

-1. From Anaconda PowerShell Prompt, run the `cd` command until you are in
+1. From Anaconda PowerShell Prompt, run the `cd` command until you are in the directory from which you want to run the application.

-1. Clone this repo inside a directory of your choice.
-The command below will create a folder called stim_train_generator inside the chosen folder.
+1. Clone this repo inside the directory from above.
+The command below will create a folder called stim_train_generator inside the chosen directory.
 ```
 git clone git@github.com:zachmichael14/stim_train_generator
 ```